hlascs (@) uwec.edu

 During most weeks a group quiz will be given.
 Only one quiz per group will be scored with each group member receiving the same score.
 It is expected that all group members contribute to quiz responses and that all answers are fully explained.
 Notes are not allowed for quizzes, but approved calculators are allowed.

 There will be three in-class exams.
-A note card (5×7, handwritten, both sides) is allowed for each exam as are approved calculators.
+One page of notes (one-sided, hand-written) is allowed for each exam as are approved calculators.

 This course uses a comprehensive, common final with the other sections.
-The final exam is typically 25 multiple choice questions.
-Students gain +1 MP for every 5 correct answers.
+The final exam is typically 25 multiple-choice questions.
+Students gain +1 MP for every 5 correct multiple-choice answers.

-Remember that university policy does not allow students to take an examination prior to its scheduled time, so plan accordingly.
+Remember that university policy does not allow students to take a final examination prior to its scheduled time, so plan accordingly.

-Attendance A record of attendance will be collected.
-This is done to maintain accurate class rosters and to assess the impact of attendance on student achievement.
-Poor attendance may impact group activities.
+Attendance A record of attendance is required by the University to maintain accurate class rosters.
+Attendance is not graded but poor attendance may impact participation in group activities.

-If you will be absent, it is your responsibility to find out what was missed by checking D2L or contacting fellow classmates.
-Authorized absences (school functions or emergencies) may be made up for full credit.
-Assignments for non-authorized absences may be completed late for 90% credit if the assignment has not been returned to the class yet.
-All other make-ups receive 75% credit and must be completed within two weeks of the original due date or the last day of classes, whichever occurs first.
+Absences If you are absent, please check the course schedule then meet with me (drop-in hours, Zoom, or email) so I can make sure you are caught up.
+Authorized absences (school functions, emergencies or illness) may be made up for full credit.
+Other absences may be completed early for full credit, or late for 90% credit.
+Late work is expected to be completed within two weeks of the original due date or by the last day of classes, whichever occurs first.

 Entry-level switching The Department of Mathematics allows students within entry-level mathematics courses (i.e., 010, 020, 104, 109, 112, 114, or 246) to move up to a higher numbered course during the first two weeks of a semester or move down during the first three weeks.
 Please contact the instructor for more details.